LaravelCollective/docs/annotations.md

     ];
 ```

-Likewise, if you wanted to scan `App\Http\Controllers\HomeController` for route annotations, you would add it to `protected $scanRoutes` like so:
+Add controllers to the `protected $scanRoutes` array to scan for route annotations.

 ```php
     /**